MANAAKI INITIATIVES

 Te Whenua (The Land)

-• Responsible Denim – Each denim design requires different treatments depending on the wash level, embellishments and dyes that are used.
-MANAAKI is conscious when considering treatments for its denim and will always consult with the factory on the best, most sustainable outcomes which focus on water reduction, energy usage and chemical impact.
-For denim made in Europe, MANAAKI will request an EIM score for each style.
-Mandatory efforts in place ensure factories adhere to OEKO TEX or REACH chemical standards; use recycled pumice and golf balls when stone washing; and recycle a portion of the water where applicable.
-From AW25 onwards MANAAKI denim will be made with 55% GOTS certified organic cotton.
-As the brand grows this percentage will rise to 100% GOTS certified cotton.
+Responsible Denim – Each MANAAKI denim design requires specific treatments based on wash level, embellishments, and dyes.
+The brand works closely with its factories to ensure the most sustainable methods are used, focusing on reducing water use, energy consumption, and chemical impact.
+For denim made in Europe, MANAAKI requests an EIM score for each style.
+Factories are required to follow OEKO-TEX or REACH chemical standards, use recycled materials (like pumice and golf balls for stone washing), and recycle water where possible.
+From AW25, all MANAAKI denim will be made with at least 55% GOTS-certified organic cotton, with a goal of reaching 100% as the brand grows.

-• Lyocell Shirting from Responsible Mills – Every season MANAAKI produces camp collar shirts made from lyocell.
-Lyocell is highly coveted because it's 100% biodegradable and compostable and uses far less water to produce than cotton.
-Because it's made of wood, lyocell products would only take a couple of months to decompose, unlike plastic-based items that could take up to 100 years to biodegrade.
-MANAAKI has partnered with an eco-focused mill producing lyocell and other sustainable fibres which are fully traceable to farm level and are committed to sustainable practice and environmental and social responsibility within their manufacturing process.
-MANAAKI styles that are made with lyocell are labelled in the product description.
+Lyocell Shirting from Responsible Mills – Each season, MANAAKI produces camp collar shirts made from lyocell—a fibre prized for its sustainability.
+Lyocell is 100% biodegradable and compostable, and its production requires significantly less water than conventional cotton.
+Made from wood pulp, lyocell decomposes within a few months, in stark contrast to plastic-based materials, which can take up to a century to break down.
+MANAAKI partners with an environmentally conscious mill that specialises in lyocell and other sustainable fibres.
+These fibres are fully traceable to farm level, and the mill is committed to both environmental stewardship and social responsibility throughout its manufacturing processes.
+Products made with lyocell are labelled in the product descriptions.

 Disclaimer:

-MANAAKI reserves the right to change the information on its website at anytime.
-The information on this website is regularly updated to align with the brands current position.
+MANAAKI reserves the right to update or modify the information on its website at any time.
+Content is regularly reviewed to reflect the brand’s current position and practices.